 |Golf||From 6 USD|

-There are a lot of malls and other activity areas around the major areas.
+There are a lot of malls and other public access around the major areas.
 This means that you can have a lot of activities in the city.
 You can watch a movie with 4 USD and up.
-As for museums, you should expect to not pay from 20,000 VND.
+As for museums, you should expect to not pay more than 20,000 VND for admission.

 Cost of Living Per City